-The Company recognizes share-based compensation in accordance with the provisions of ASC Topic 718, "Compensation - Stock Compensation" ("ASC Topic 718") which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases based on estimated fair values.
+The Company recognizes share-based compensation in accordance with the provisions of ASC Topic 718, "Compensation-Stock Compensation" ("ASC Topic 718") which requires the measurement and recognition of compensation expense for all share-based payment awards made to employees and directors including employee stock options and employee stock purchases based on estimated fair values.

 The Company estimates the fair value of share-based payment awards on the date of grant using an option-pricing model.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods.
-The Company estimates forfeitures at the time of grant and revises those estimates, if necessary, in subsequent periods if actual forfeitures differ from those estimates.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense over the requisite service periods in the Company's consolidated statement of operations.